Agnico Eagle Mines Limited (AEM) Shares Up Despite Recent Market Volatility

-Agnico Eagle Mines Limited (NYSE: AEM)’s stock price has increased by 1.14 compared to its previous closing price of 45.42.
-However, the company has seen a -0.63% decrease in its stock price over the last five trading sessions.
+Agnico Eagle Mines Limited (NYSE: AEM)’s stock price has increased by 0.47 compared to its previous closing price of 46.90.
+Nevertheless, the company has seen a 3.81% surge in its stock price over the last five trading sessions.
 Barron’s reported on 09/28/21 that Gold Miners Agnico Eagle Mines and Kirkland Lake to Merge.
 Both Stocks Fall.

 Is It Worth Investing in Agnico Eagle Mines Limited (NYSE: AEM) Right Now?

-Agnico Eagle Mines Limited (NYSE: AEM) has a higher price-to-earnings ratio of 30.36x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.76.
-Analysts have mixed views on the stock, with 12 analysts rating it as a “buy,” 3 as “overweight,” 1 as “hold,” and 0 as “sell.”
+Agnico Eagle Mines Limited (NYSE: AEM) has a higher price-to-earnings ratio of 31.14x compared to its average ratio, and the 36-month beta value for AEM is at 0.76.
+Analysts have varying views on the stock, with 12 analysts rating it as a “buy,” 3 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”

 Will You Miss Out On This Growth Stock Boom?